Mohammadjamiu/tahugo/content/signals-and-system/how-do-you-solve-energy-and-power-signals-problem.md

    $P = lim_{T \rightarrow ∞ } 8$ = 8;

-   So has Energy is ∞ and Power is Finite (i.e. 8) then the signal is a power signal.
+   So as Energy is ∞ and Power is Finite (i.e. 8) then the signal is a power signal.